Wirecloud/wirecloud/docs/installation_guide.md

     $ python manage.py migrate

-> **NOTE**: use the following command if you are using Django 1.6:
->
+This command is used for migrating the database between different versions of WireCloud, but when executed the first time, it will serve for creating the initial database structure.
+Once create, we have to create a superuser to be able to login into WireCloud and to be able to perform administrative tasks from the web interface.
+Use the `createsuperuser` command for creating such a user.
+An example of the command output, where `user`/`password` are `admin`/`admin`, is the following:

+    $ python manage.py createsuperuser
+    Username (leave blank to use 'wirecloud'): admin Email address: admin@myemaildomain.com
+    Password: ***** (admin)
+    Password (again): ***** (admin)
+    Superuser created successfully.

+### Django 1.6

+If you are using Django 1.6 you have to use a different approach, you have to run the following command:

->       $ python manage.py syncdb --migrate
+    $ python manage.py syncdb --migrate

-This command creates some tables and asks you if you want to create a Django superuser.
+This command creates some tables and also asks you if you want to create a Django superuser.
 This user is required to login into WireCloud and to be able to perform administrative tasks; please respond yes.
 An example of the command output, where `user`/`password` are `admin`/`admin`, is the following:

     ...